bglezseoane/gitcher/INSTALL.md

 brew install bglezseoane/tap/gitcher
 ```

-## Pip
+## Pip (recommended for Linux)

-You also can use PyPI to install this program:
+You also can use PYPI to install this program:

 ```sh
 pip install gitcher